-Chart 3 Administrative lawsuits of Businesses against Public Administration Institutions filed to the High Court
+Figure 3.
+Administrative lawsuits of businesses against public administration institutions filed to the high court

-The data above show that administrative courts cannot review the cases within legal deadlines, taking into account the high number of cases filed in such courts, the limited number of judges, and the fact that approximately 50% of cases are not directly related to businesses.
+The data above show that administrative courts cannot review the cases within legal deadlines, considering the high number of cases filed in such courts, the limited number of judges, and the fact that approximately 50% of cases are not directly related to businesses.
 It has been observed that for the sake of meeting the speedy trial deadlines, the quality of decisions is put into question, with a visible prevalence of decisions in favour of public administration institutions at an average level of 70%.